Meet Matt, Our top Architect in Auckland

 I only lasted a year but still managed to acquire some solid architectural experience, and save enough money to buy a small section on my return to Auckland.
 It was in my home suburb of Manurewa in South Auckland.
 I borrowed $65,000 against my mother’s house and built a two level, three-bedroom house with a single garage!

 Over the following few years, I designed and built progressively-better houses in wealthier Auckland suburbs.

 Which of your apartment developments or projects are you most proud of?

 Momentum Apartments on College Hill in Freemans Bay.
 The fact that the apartments are occupied by long term tenants says a lot.
 The building needed durable materials and to be cost effective but it still has great aesthetics.

 I’m also proud to have twice built my own home.
 The first time was in 1997, my very first apartment development.
 I knew the tenants in five out of the ten apartments so it became known as ‘Melrose Place’.

-The second is my current home, a three-level concrete house, which is currently on the market.
+The second is my current home, a three-level concrete house.

-Matt, some of your Auckland mates were surprised when you made the move from your own business to set up the Auckland office for HMOA …
+Matt, some of your Auckland mates were surprised when you made the move from your own business to set up the Auckland architectural design studio for HMOA …